SDM-TIB/diefpy/README.md

 dief@t and dief@k rely on the computation of the area under the curve of answer traces, and thus capturing the answer rate concentration over a time interval.

+This is a fork of the [original diefpy repo](https://github.com/maribelacosta/diefpy) providing a complete Python3 version.

 ### Description